Fast Generation of RSA Keys using Smooth Integers: Smooth numbers

 The number of 4-integers less than $x$ is approximately:

-By extending the size of $s$, one reduces the number of terms, necessary to represent integers as the sum of $s$-integers.
+Trivially, by extending the size of $s$, we can reduce the number of terms necessary to represent integers as the sum of $s$-integers.
 Many of the main theoretical properties of the smooth integers stem from the transcendental number theory and the theory of linear forms of logarithms.
 We will present some of the most essential ones here:

 \begin{citedthm}[\cite{Tijdeman1974}] Let $x$ and $y$ be two consecutive $s$-integers ($x>y$).
-Then their differences is bounded from above and below like:
+Then their differences is bounded from above and below:

 where $c_1$ and $c_2$ are effectively computable constants. \end{citedthm}